Fantom-Factory/afIoc/readme.md

 The `Configuration` object is write only.
 Because contribution methods may be called in any order, being able to *read* contributions would only give partial data.
 Only when the service is constructed is the full set of configuration known.

-If were to build the `Penguins` service via a builder method then the first parameter (if it is a List or a Map) is taken to be service configuration and injected appropriately:
+If were to build the `Penguins` service via a builder method then the method's first parameter (if it is a List or a Map) is taken to be service configuration and injected appropriately:

 ```
 using afIoc